What happens if the council wants you to leave a council-owned site for Gypsies and Travellers.

-Eviction from an official council site
+Eviction from a permanent site

 - you have seriously breached a term of your agreement, and it is something that can't be put right – for example you assaulted another resident on the site